Ratstail91/Toy/docs/spec.md

 ## String

 Strings are a series of characters, and are created by surrounding said characters with a pair of double quotation marks `"`.
+Strings cannot exceed 4096 bytes in length.

 ```
 var greeting: string = "Hello world";